-May 2016 quoted in “Does strata rental end when a unit is sold?“, Condo Smarts, Times Colonist/Province;
+- May 2016, “Does strata rental end when a unit is sold?“, Condo Smarts, Times Colonist/Province, Quoted

-July 2015 quoted in “It’s About Time: Navigating Rental Exemption Periods Under A Rental Disclosure Statement”, CHOA Journal;
+- July 2015, “It’s About Time: Navigating Rental Exemption Periods Under A Rental Disclosure Statement”, CHOA Journal, Quoted

-May 2015 quoted in “Burnaby Apartment Orders Dog Poo Samples”, CityTV Breakfast Television;
+- May 2015, “Burnaby Apartment Orders Dog Poo Samples”, CityTV Breakfast Television, Quoted

-May 2015 quoted in “Burnaby landlord unleashes inner pet detective in hunt for dog poop scofflaw”, National Post;
+- May 2015, “Burnaby landlord unleashes inner pet detective in hunt for dog poop scofflaw”, National Post; Quoted

-May 2015 quoted in “Landlord hounds dog owners for fecal samples to sniff out ‘poopetrator”, The Globe and Mail;
+- May 2015, “Landlord hounds dog owners for fecal samples to sniff out ‘poopetrator'”, The Globe and Mail, Quoted

-May 2015 quoted in “B.C. landlord threatens eviction for dog owner”, Canadian Apartment Magazine;
+- May 2015, “B.C. landlord threatens eviction for dog owner”, Canadian Apartment Magazine, Quoted

-May 2015 quoted in “Landlord to dogs: sit and stool”, The Canadian Real Estate Wealth Magazine;
+- May 2015, “Landlord to dogs: sit and stool”, The Canadian Real Estate Wealth Magazine, Quoted

-May 2015 quoted in “Dog poop samples demanded by Burnaby apartment landlord”, CBC News;
+- May 2015, “Dog poop samples demanded by Burnaby apartment landlord”, CBC News, Quoted

-April 2015 quoted in “Landlords dealing with terrible tenants still have options,” BC Almanac, CBC News;
+- April 2015, “Landlords dealing with terrible tenants still have options,” BC Almanac, CBC News, Quoted

-October 2013 quoted in “No Vacancy: Refusing to Rent a Room or Campsite,” Dogwood Express newsletter;
+- October 2013, “No Vacancy: Refusing to Rent a Room or Campsite,” Dogwood Express newsletter, Quoted

-May 2013 quoted in “If it ain’t broke…: the Do’s and Don’ts of Evicting Tenants for Repairs or Renovations”, Canadian Property Management magazine;
+- May 2013, “If it ain’t broke…: the Do’s and Don’ts of Evicting Tenants for Repairs or Renovations”, Canadian Property Management magazine, Quoted

-February 2013 quoted in “Resources in the community can tackle hoarding issue“, Vancouver Sun, mentioned; and
+- February 2013, “Resources in the community can tackle hoarding issue“, Vancouver Sun, Quoted

-March 2012 quoted in “Lady bug lawyer tackles legal creepy crawler issues”, Canadian Lawyer magazine.
+- March 2012, “Lady bug lawyer tackles legal creepy crawler issues”, Canadian Lawyer magazine, Quoted

 Lisa has appeared before the British Columbia Provincial Court (Small Claims), British Columbia Supreme Court, and British Columbia Court of Appeal.
 Lisa has also represented landlords and tenants in dispute resolution hearings before the British Columbia Residential Tenancy Branch and judicial reviews before the British Columbia Supreme Court.